noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 			- pushed from from the server to the user even when the app is not running
 	- notifications API
 		- an interface used to configure and display notifications to the user
+		- see below
 	- push api
 		- an interface used to subscribe your app to a push service and receive push messages in the service worker
 	- web push
 		- an informal term referring to the process or components involved in the process of pushing messages from a server to a client on the web
 	- push service
-		- a system for routing push messaages form a server to a client
+		- a system for routing push messaages from a server to a specific client
 		- each browser implements its own push service
+			- wtf we have to understand this
+			- do we need to handle this distinctly for each browser
+			- remember having to code specifically for ded azz IE?
 	- web push protocol
 		- describes how an application server or user agent interacts with a push service
 	- subscription
 		- created by a service worker
 		- creates a unique endpoint that receives pushes from a backend server and proxies to the service worker that created it

+### use cases
+	- let your app extend beyond the browser
+	- engage the user outside of the your web app
+	- permit the user (through action buttons) to engage with your site/app without needing to go back to your webpage
 ### flow
 #### setup
 	1.	user is asked for and provides consent to receive notifications from your application